Alice86/Alice86.github.io/about.md

 09/2013 —— 07/2017    **Bachelor of Art in English**                          XMU-CFLC
 **Thesis** Pauses in Chinese-English Consecutive Interpreting by Novice Learners 口译初学者汉英交替传译中的停顿
 · Collected 244 observations of pauses with 7 features from simulated interpreting experiments
 · Analyzed features and causes of typical pauses and discussed major challenges for interpreting learners

 **Researches**
+*Gender Difference in Movie Genre Preferences – factor analysis on ordinal data* (independent), Mar.
+2018 · Applied polychoric factor analysis and nonlinear factor analysis on survey data with 10 features and 955 observations
+· Identified two latent factors of preferences over the storyline and over the scene to discuss gender difference
+· Compared different approaches for factor analysis with ordinal manifest variables both theoretically and empirically

+*Research on Neyman-Pearson (NP) Classification Algorithms* (group work), Mar.
+2018 · Discussed three approaches to control type I error in binary classification applications with simulation experiments · Applied NP classification algorithm on a real worlds dataset to achieve a testing accuracy 0.2 higher than the naïve method

+*Behavioral Patterns of Sina Microblog On-line Celebrities* (groupb work), May 2016
+· Crawled over 7000 microblog posts by 50 on-line celebrities with 10 features
+· Visualized and analyzed famous bloggers’ posting behaviors, popularity and relationship network with R
+· Conducted textual analysis in terms of words frequency, words correlation and sentiment tendency with software Rost

 *Opening Strategy of Gated Neighborhood Based on Urban Traffic Network Evaluating Index* (CUMCM Contest, Problem B: the opening of gated neighborhood and its influence on traffic capacity), 2016(10), with Hui Ma, Sijia Li.
 · Built performance evaluating model with capacity and efficiency indexes based on graph theory system
 · Discussed system changes with traffic assignment model to evaluate the performances with matlab
-*Behavioral Patterns of Sina Microblog On-line Celebrities* (Data Mining Coursework)         May 2016
-· Crawled 4304 microblog posts by 20 on-line celebrities with 10 features
-· Visualized and analyzed famous bloggers’ posting behaviors, popularity and relationship network with R
-· Conducted textual analysis in terms of words frequency, words correlation and sentiment tendency with software Rost

 **Publications**